Explicit One-Step Strong Numerical Methods of Orders 2.0 and 2.5 for Ito Stochastic Differential Equations Based on the Unified Taylor-Ito and Taylor-Stratonovich Expansions: Explicit One-Step Strong Numerical Schemes of Orders 2.0 and 2.5 Based on the Unified Taylor--Stratonovich expansion

 where the Fourier--Legendre coefficients

 are determined by (\ref{hhh1})--(\ref{hhh6}), (\ref{jjj1})--(\ref{jjj6}).

-On the basis of the presented expansions (see (\ref{ccc1})--(\ref{ccc12})) of iterated Stratonovich stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to increasing of orders of smallness according to $\Delta$ in the mean-square sense for iterated stochastic integrals that lead to sharp decrease of member quantities (the numbers $q$) in expansions of iterated Stratonovich stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
-Generally speaking, the minimum values $q$ that guarantee condition (\ref{ors}) for each approximation (\ref{ccc1})--(\ref{ccc12}) are different and abruptly decreasing with growth of order of smallness of the approximation of the iterated stochastic integral in the value $\Delta$.
+On the basis of the presented expansions (see (\ref{ccc1})--(\ref{ccc12})) of iterated Stratonovich stochastic integrals we can see that increasing of multiplicities of these integrals or degree indexes of their weight functions leads to increasing of smallness orders with respect to $\Delta$ in the mean-square sense for iterated stochastic integrals.
+This leads to a sharp decrease of member quantities (the numbers $q$) in expansions of iterated Stratonovich stochastic integrals, which are required for achieving the acceptable accuracy of approximation.
+Generally speaking, the minimum values $q$ that guarantee the fulfillment of the condition (\ref{ors}) for each approximation (\ref{ccc1})--(\ref{ccc12}) are different and abruptly decreasing with the growth of smallness order (with respect to $\Delta$) of the approximations of iterated stochastic integrals.

-From Theorem 2 for the case $i_1\ne i_2$ we obtain
+From Theorem 3 for the case $i_1\ne i_2$ we obtain